uwaisKarni/Bus_Ticket_Reservation_System_Mohammad_Uwais_July20_2024/README.md

   Note:: As I'm working on aws cognito auth , curretly on rember spring security configuration,
-        I remeber we  need to mark enpoint in security configuration  related to role and isAuthenticated() , so as of now I just added only annotation as I'm running out of time as well
+        I remeber we  need to mark enpoint in security configuration  related to role and isAuthenticated() , so as of now I just added only annotation as I'm running out of time as well .
+   ** I missed Junit as I'm lack of time.I know about Unit testing.